23:05 (HH:mm) = ? Writing and telling time in (US) American English. Write out in words using the civil, military and casual time.

 An hour has 60 minutes.

-Our number of minutes is exactly 30 (half an hour).
+Our number of minutes is less than 30 (less than half an hour).

 The number of minutes is said as the time that has passed over the current hour.